 By contrast, the free market economy opens up various possibilities.
 Here the means of productions are not owned by “a commonwealth” (e.g. in the form of the state) but are in the hands of private entrepreneurs.
 These people and their enterprises do not befall the fate of socialist planners because there are free market prices for resources and a market for capital goods or means of production, which become objects of exchange.

 Through the existence of a market and prices for resources, an economic calculation is feasible.
 According to von Mises, the possibility of these calculations allows for reasonable economic management.

 Alongside these economic calculations, another important feature concerning free market economies is the existence of competition.
-The fact that they compete against other entrepreneurs or enterprises requires private entrepreneurs to choose among different combinations of resources to use them productively and to save costs.
-Profits and losses signal them whether they employed the resources in an efficient way.
+The fact that they compete against other entrepreneurs or enterprises requires private entrepreneurs to choose among different combinations of resources, to use them productively and to save costs.
+Profits and losses signal them whether they have employed the resources in an efficient way.

 Parts of this text are only loosely based on von Mises’s article.
 In addition to this, I used the following introductory books.